 2. Plan Your Work

 If you plan on working online, get prepared.
 Learn a skill, build your brand and even find some clients.
 If your partner is nervous about the travel life, don’t add a new job at the same time.
 On the other hand, if you prefer to work in person, figure out what kind of job you’re suited for.
+While it's a tougher way to go than deciding to work online, it is possible to land your dream job abroad.
 There are so many options out there and many will hire you before you even step foot in the country.
 Ease some of the anxiety and at least know where your paychecks will be coming from.

 3. Have a Home Base